unicode-org/conformance/README.md

 #### Test generator updates
+Expected values for tests are obtained from several places:

+* the preferred sources are generated directly from CLDR data, not mediated by ICU libraries.
+These test files are generated by programs run wining the CLDR directories and are updated with each CLDR reelease.

+* The second is test data used in ICU4C or ICU4J testing.
+For example, ICU4C includes 3 test files for collation that are then used by all platforms.

-Note that two types of test data are currently generated by NodeJS functions:
+* Two types of test data are currently generated by NodeJS functions:
   * list format
   * relative date time format

 Because of this, ICU version updated tests for these two components cannot be run before adding a version of NodeJS that includes the new ICU version.

 When the new NodeJS is incorporated into DDT, add the new NodeJS reference to the list `icu_nvm_versions` in these files:

 * testgen/generators/list_fmt.py
 * testgen/generators/relativedatetime_fmt.py

 ## Adding New Test Types / Components
 ICU supports a wide range of formatting and other functions.
 Many are candidates for Cornformance Testing.
 Although each has specific needs for testing, this section presents an overview on adding new test types.